 (Analytic Seminar) The discipline of legal theory has the task of making law meaningful to itself.
 But there is a variety of competing legal theories that can make law meaningful in divergent ways.
 By what measure are we to assess their adequacy?
 Is internal coherence the best standard or should legal theory strive to accord with the extra-legal world?
 Then too, the institutions and practices of law are components of social reality and, therefore, as amenable to sociological or cultural analysis as any other component.
 Here again, many different kinds of sense can be made of law depending upon how “the social” is itself theorized.
 This course engages the theme of law and the problems of social reality by way of a three-step approach.
 The first part of the course presents an overview of the main lines of twentieth-century American legal thought.
 We begin with a study of legal formalism and the challenges posed to it by legal realism and its various successor theories.
 One focus of debate between formalism and its rivals is how much social realism should be brought to bear on legal analysis.
 Another question is: what kind of social realism should be brought to bear on the analysis of law.
 The second segment of the course provides a survey of some of the candidates.
 These include the Law and Society Movement, neo-Marxism and Critical Legal Studies.
 In the final segment we look at how these theoretical issues are given expression in connection with more practical contexts such as poverty law, labor law or criminal law.

 Requisite: LJST 101 or 110 or consent of the instructor.
 Limited to Juniors and Seniors.
 Limited to 15 students.
 Fall semester.
-Senior Lecturer Delaney.2015-16: Not offered
+Senior Lecturer Delaney.2015-16: Offered in Spring 2016

 (Research Seminar) The theory of governance known today as "neoliberalism" is most often understood as a mainly economic policy.
 Both its opponents and its proponents seem to agree that neoliberalism is best debated as an ensemble of practices (such as free trade, privatization, deregulation, competitiveness, social-spending cutbacks and deficit reduction) that emphasize the primacy of the free market in and for the arrangement of social and political orders.
 But, particularly in its initial theorizations, neoliberalism was also, perhaps even primarily, a philosophic doctrine concerning the place and function of law in and for human civilization in general.
 At the 1938 Walter Lippman Colloquium in Paris and then again at the inaugural 1947 meeting of the Mont Pelerin Society in Switzerland, the leading figures of what would later become known as neoliberalism criticized existing economic theories for neglecting basic questions of legal theory and argued that capitalism could not be saved from the perils of socialism and communism without a renewed understanding of, and insistence on, the rule of law.
 In this course, we shall take this, the "legal theoretical" origin of neoliberalism, as a point of departure for understanding neoliberalism as a whole.
 In the first half of the course, we shall seek to understand neoliberalism on the basis of the way it posed law as a problem for thought.
 In relation to what alternate theories of law did neoliberalism emerge?
 On what terms did neoliberals reinterpret the "classical" liberalism of Hobbes and Locke?
 How did certain concepts of law figure into the way that neoliberal thinkers arrived at their understandings of the basic meanings of life and labor?
 In the second half of the course, we shall explore the ways in which various critics of neoliberalism have sought to expose and to question the legal theories at its origin.
 How might renewed attention to legal theoretical problems help us today in our attempt to think and act beyond neoliberalism's constitutive limits?
 Our goal in all phases of the course will be to reconstruct neoliberal thought on its own terms in order to grasp better its contemporary incoherence, crisis, and dissolution.
 Readings will include Samir Amin, Zygmunt Bauman, Michel Foucault, Milton Friedman, Michael Hardt and Antonio Negri, David Harvey, Friedrich Hayek, Maynard Keynes, Naomi Klein, Karl Marx, Ludwig von Mises, Alexander Rustow, and Saskia Sassen.